vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 recent days, I did not have a fitful sleep.
 After getting up I passed stool; once again, this was watery.

+I prepared basmati rice with cumin and ate it, along with Kite Hill yogurt and some of the mixed vegetables and peas, at around 2 PM.

+I had my dinner meal at around 6 PM, comprising the same items.
+I added a small amount of sauerkraut experimentally.

 ## Random investigation notes related to 2023-07-10 / 2023-07-11 incident

 [Clindamycin